apache/tomee/examples/simple-stateless/README.txt

 "Stateless session beans are session beans whose instances have no conversational state.
 This means that all bean instances are equivalent when they are not involved in servicing a client-invoked method.
-The term 'stateless' signiﬁes that an instance has no state for a speciﬁc client."
+The term 'stateless' signifies that an instance has no state for a specific client."

 With EJB 3.0, it's now possible to write stateless session bean without specifying a deployment descriptor; you basically have to write just